intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 ## Summary

-The OpenNESS Operator for Wireless FEC Accelerators is a fully functional tool to manage the vRAN FEC resources autonomously in a Cloud Native OpenShift environment based on the user input.
+The SEO Operator for Wireless FEC Accelerators is a fully functional tool to manage the vRAN FEC resources autonomously in a Cloud Native OpenShift environment based on the user input.
 The operator handles all the necessary actions from creation of FEC resources to configuration and management of the resources within the OpenShift cluster.

 ## Appendix 1 - Developer Notes